Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \section{Proof of the main results}

-Now we are in position to prove the main results, Theorem \ref{LemmaNotturnoQuasiMattinieroPromossoATeorema}, concerned with the structure of $3\Rd$ order MAEs, Theorem \ref{thEgr} and Theorem \ref{thFormMag}, concerned with the structure of Goursat--type $3\Rd$ order MAEs.
+Now we are in position to prove the main results, Theorem \ref{LemmaNotturnoQuasiMattinieroPromossoATeorema}, concerned with the structure of $3\Rd$ order MAEs, Theorem~\ref{thEgr} and Theorem~\ref{thFormMag}, concerned with the structure of Goursat-type $3\Rd$ order MAEs.
 Since the former are special instances of the latter, we prefer to clarify their relationship beforehand.